AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: menu; file --> save

-After you have finished modifying your files, you need to save them.
-The basic method to do that is to select the menu :menuselection:`File --> Save`, which saves the currently selected file.
+After you have finished editing your files, you need to save them.
+You do that by selecting the menu :menuselection:`File --> Save`, which saves the currently selected file.

 .. index:: menu; file --> save as

-You can also use the menu :menuselection:`File --> Save As...` if you want to save the file with another name, or in another directory.
+You can also use the menu :menuselection:`File --> Save As...` if you want to save the file with another name or in another directory.

 .. index:: menu; file --> save more --> all

-If you have multiple files to save, another possibility is to use the menu :menuselection:`File --> Save More --> All`.
-This will open a dialog listing all the currently modified editors that need saving.
-You can then select individually which one should be saved, and click on :guilabel:`Save` to do the actual saving.
+If you have multiple files to save, you can also use the menu :menuselection:`File --> Save More --> All`.
+This opens a dialog listing all the currently modified editors.
+You can then select which ones should be saved and click on :guilabel:`Save` to save those editors.

 .. index:: preferences; editor --> autosave delay
 .. index:: saving; automatic

-When calling external commands, such as compiling a file, if the :menuselection:`Editor --> Autosave delay` preference is set to 0, this same dialog is also used, to make sure that e.g.  the compiler will take into account your local changes.
-If the preference is enabled, the saving is performed automatically.
+When calling external commands, such as compiling a file, if the :menuselection:`Editor --> Autosave delay` preference is set to 0, this same dialog is also used to make sure that the external command will see your changes.
+If the preference is enabled, the editors are saved automatically.

 .. image:: save-dialog.jpg

 You can conveniently select or unselect all the files at once by clicking on the title of the first column (labeled :guilabel:`Select`).
-This will toggle the selection status of the first line, and have the same status for all other editors.
+This toggles the selection status of all files.

-If you press :guilabel:`Cancel` instead of :guilabel:`Save`, no saving will take place, and the action that displayed this dialog is also canceled.
-Such actions can be for instance starting a compilation command, a VCS operation, or quitting GPS with unsaved files.
+If you press :guilabel:`Cancel` instead of :guilabel:`Save`, nothing will be saved and the action that displayed this dialog is also canceled.
+Such actions can be, for example, starting a compilation command, a VCS operation, or quitting GPS with unsaved files.